traefik/traefik/docs/content/routing/overview.md

 !!! note "The File Provider"

     In this example, we use the [file provider](../providers/file.md).
-Even if it is one of the least magical way of configuring Traefik, it explicitely describes every available notion.
+Even if it is one of the least magical way of configuring Traefik, it explicitly describes every available notion.